Software Development Certificate Bootcamp

 First off, some definitions: a "stack" refers to the layers of technologies between the server hardware and the end-user's browser.
 Within this somewhat simplistic definition, you can further divide the stack into two parts: the front-end and the back-end.
 A front-end developer specializes in the interactive, user-facing portion of a web app, or the user interface ("UI").
 A back-end developer works with servers, queries databases, writes APIs, and develops algorithms to pass the appropriate information back to the user.
 A "full stack" developer has experience and knowledge of both front-end and back-end.

-Many of our students are interested in new development career paths or in leveling up or shifting roles at current employers.
+Many of our students are interested in pursuing software engineering or new web development career paths.
+They may also be interested in leveling up or shifting roles with their current employers.
 Some are just frustrated at thinking, “If only I could code, I’d…” You can expect our full-stack curriculum to be challenging and rewarding.
 You will study skills related to new technologies in a constantly evolving industry.
+Our program is not just a front-end or back-end web design bootcamp.
 This program will allow you to pursue a potential career path as a Full-Stack Software developer.

 Software Development Certificate: Full Stack (Part-Time)